Orange-OpenSource/hurl/docs/response.md

 requests are optional, a Hurl file can just consist of a sequence of [requests].

-A response describes the expected HTTP response, with mandatory [version and status], followed by optional [headers], [captures], [asserts] and [body].
+A response describes the expected HTTP response, with mandatory [version and status], followed by optional [headers], [captures], [asserts], [prints] and [body].
 Assertions in the expected HTTP response describe values of the received HTTP response.
 Captures capture values from the received HTTP response and populate a set of named variables that can be used in the following entries.
+Prints output messages to stderr, useful for debugging and logging during test execution.

 ## Example